Adamm00/IPSet_ASUS/README.md

 - `firewall settings banaiprotect enable|disable` - Import or remove IPv4 threats recorded by AiProtection.
 - `firewall settings securemode enable|disable` - Control whether Skynet disables WAN access to SSH and the router WebUI when detected.
 - `firewall settings cdnwhitelist enable|disable` - Add or remove supported CDN, service, and public DNS ranges from the whitelist.

+Repeated AiProtection records are grouped before processing.
+Successful domain resolutions are reused for 24 hours and failed resolutions for seven days, while a newer AiProtection event is retried immediately.
+A previous valid mapping is retained if a later lookup fails.

+CDN source data is downloaded concurrently and validated before the dynamic whitelist is replaced.
+If any required source is unavailable or contains no valid IPv4 data, the previous dynamic entries are retained.

 #### IoT Isolation